ksgy/miisu_blog/about.md

   Hey there!
 We're the creators of MiiSU jewellery brand.
 </p>

-While we're doing our daily business, we like to share how we do this and the all the adventures we have.
+While we're doing our daily business, we like to share how we do this and all the adventures we have meanwhile.

 Sometimes we share development ideas, rants; sometimes workshop ideas.
-Or any kind of adventure or troble we run into.
+Or any kind of adventure or trouble we run into.

 If you'd like to contact us, here's our
 * e-mail: [miisu@miisu.co.uk](mailto:miisu.co.uk)